mpertea/stringtie2/README.md

 The above runs should take around one second each on a regular Linux or MacOS desktop.
 (see also <a href="https://github.com/mpertea/stringtie2/blob/master/test_data/README.md">test_data/README.md</a> info).

+For very large data sets one can expect up to one hour of processing time.
+A minimum of 8GB of RAM is recommended for running StringTie on regular size RNA-Seq samples, with 16 GB or more being required for larger data sets.

 ### StringTie options